Hemp Legalization in Canada

 Canada’s Commercial Hemp Industry

 Canada’s commercial hemp industry is fairly new: Canada began to issue licenses for research crops in 1994, followed by commercial licenses starting in 1998.
 Since hemp cultivation was legalized in Canada, production has been variable year to year but generally increasing – which some attribute to increased import demand in the United States.
 Acreage has ranged from 48,000 planted acres in 2006 to about 8,000 acres in 2008, rising again to 100,000 acres in 2014 but then sharply dropping back again to 33,000 acres in 2016.
-In 2017, acreage in hemp cultivation and production rose sharply – reaching a record of nearly 140,000 acres.
+In 2017, acreage in hemp cultivation and production rose sharply – reaching a record of 138,000 acres.

 The number of cultivation licenses has also varied from year to year, reaching a high of 560 licenses in 2006, followed by a low of 77 licenses in 2008 and rising to 340 licenses in 2011.
-Since then, the number of licenses has risen to 711 (1,226 total industrial hemp licenses) issued in 2018, 731 (866) in 2019, 1,091 (1,270) in 2020 and 903 licenses for cultivation (1,050) in 2021.
+Since then, the number of licenses has risen to 711 (1,226 total industrial hemp licenses) issued in 2018, 731 (866) in 2019, 1,091 (1,269) in 2020, 903 (1,050) in 2021 and 872 licenses for cultivation (992) in 2022.
+In 2023, there were 737 active industrial hemp licenses.

-Canada Hemp/CBD Market Inforgraphics
+Canada Hemp/CBD Market Infographics

 '70% ready to go' business plan templates